So how can you use turntables, tapes, microphones, vinyl and mixers to make artwork?

 Mirza likes repetition.
 He uses it to create patterns in his work – cutting; splicing, sampling, light flashing and reusing and sound are all used as hook to bring you in closer.
 Add in his references to popular culture which are quickly introduced and taken away and you’ll see that this artist is challenging you to engage and question the message of his work.

-Find out more about the course Haroon studied after his degree in painting:
+Find out more about the course Haroon studied after his undergraduate degree in painting:

 MA Fine Art